 Let’s diagnose this regular expression in the red box below.
 There are some specific special characters (metacharacters) that are doing work.

-We see three forward slash symbols (\) marked by the red arrows.
-The forward slash signifies that the next character should be treated literally and not as a meta character.
-The characters that follow the forward slashes are a dot (.) and two back slash symbols (/).
+We see three back slash symbols (\) marked by the red arrows.
+The back slash signifies that the next character should be treated literally and not as a meta character.
+The characters that follow the back slashes are a dot (.) and two forward slash symbols (/).
 These can have significance as meta characters, but we need them as literal characters since they are used in the URL string that we want to match.
-The forward slash (\) allows us to match that.

 The second important part of the expression is the dot asterisk (.*) at the end of the expression.
 Remember the dot asterisk (.*) from Google’s example of India.* in explaining full match regex?
 This is exactly what we’re doing here.
 But instead of India.* matching Indian, Indiana, Indianapolis and so on, we want https://www.rootandbranchgroup\.com\/tag\/.* to match https://www.rootandbranchgroup.com/tag/ga4-custom-events/ and https://www.rootandbranchgroup.com/tag/ga4-events/ and https://www.rootandbranchgroup.com/tag/ga4-reports/ and so on.